lnahrf/steel_rods/cloyyi4uq000209joda6u74fb.md

 The following day, I published my NPM package, and once again forgot all about it.

-Later that same year, I interviewed in two different companies for a full-stack developer role.
+Later that same year, I interviewed at two different companies for a full-stack developer role.
 I aced the interviews of the first company, which was a very established tech company.
 As a part of the interview process, they asked me to tell them about whether I code in my free time or if there are any open source projects I contributed to and so on.

 The only cool thing I did back then was VSSM, so I told them about it.
 They were impressed with the idea that I built a "Redux alternative" all on my own.

 On the other hand, I failed miserably in the second company's interview.
-I had blackouts, I was nervous and could not answer simple questions such as
+I had blackouts, I was nervous, and could not answer simple questions such as

 > "Does React re-render the entire application upon state changes, or does it only update the affected components and their children when using Redux?"